JoriPeterson/rails_engine/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Rails Engine is an API built to access Merchant, Invoices, Items, InvoiceItems, Transactions and Customers.
+There are record and relationship endpoints for all models, as well as business logic for the merchants, items, and customers.
+All available endpoints can be found in routes.rb.

-* Ruby version
+* Ruby version 5.23

-* System dependencies
+* Run bundle

+* Run rake db:{drop,create,migrate}

-* Configuration
+* Run rake import:import_csv

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Run rspec